-To see why the Euler number of any flat surface must be zero, consider the special case where all the faces are triangles, sharing complete edges with each other.
+To see why the Euler number of any flat surface (with no boundary) that can be divided into a finite number of faces must be zero, consider the special case where all the faces are triangles, sharing complete edges with each other.
 Then every edge is shared by exactly two triangles, so:

 If the surface is flat, the sum of the internal angles of all the triangles, T, must total 180 degrees times the number of triangular faces:

 but this sum must also be reached by adding up the 360-degree angles around every vertex: